geduldig/TwitterGeoPics/README.md

 This package uses the following external packages.

-* twitterapi - for downloading tweets
+* puttytat - for downloading tweets
 * pygeocoder - for geo-referencing using Google's Maps service
 * fridge - for caching latitudes and longitudes in a persistant dict